 Origami Connect is OrigamiUSA’s program of online classes, open to anyone anywhere in the world, whether or not you are a member of OrigamiUSA.
 All you need is a computer, tablet, or smartphone.

-Origami Connect classes are taught in two sessions, Spring and Fall, with individual classes happening approximately monthly.
+Origami Connect classes are taught in two or three sessions during the year, with individual classes happening approximately monthly.
 See the class listing below.
 You do not need to be a member of OrigamiUSA to attend Origami Connect classes.

 All Origami Connect presenters are experienced artists, folders, and/or teachers, and all Origami Connect events include a facilitator.
 Presenters are volunteers donating their time and talent to share the joy of origami and connect folders everywhere.
 Please support us to help us keep this program affordable and accessible to as many folders as possible!

 This models is designed based on the traditional model called rose/camellia.

 In the beginning of the class, we will practice folding the rose/camellia then fold the brooch.

 By adding the small pieces of washi paper, you can design your own appealing brooch

 Brooch : 6 inch (base), 1.5 inch x 2 or 4 (additional small parts), a brooch pin